 Strategy consulting and management consulting are not competing services.
 They address different levels of the same organizational challenge.

-The companies that grow through complexity are the ones that understand when they need each other, sequence engagements correctly, and hold consultants accountable for implementation results rather than the quality of the deliverable.
+The companies that grow through complexity are the ones that understand when they need each other, sequence engagements correctly.
+And hold consultants accountable for implementation results rather than the quality of the deliverable.